 In addition to preaching the word of God and celebrating the sacraments, he must also commit himself to a daily discipline of personal prayer.
 He promises respect and obedience to his Bishop and leads a chaste, celibate life.
 Most serve in parish ministry, but some may also be assigned a special full-time ministry.

 Are most priests happy in their vocations?

-Monsignor Stephen J. Rossetti shares in his book Why Priest are Happy, statistics that show the satisfaction rates of priests are among the highest of any way of life or vocation in the United States.
-Most like priesthood, they are committed to it, and find much satisfaction in their lives and ministries.
+Monsignor Stephen J. Rossetti shares in his book Why Priests are Happy, statistics that show the satisfaction rates of priests are among the highest of any way of life or vocation in the United States.
+Most priests enjoy their vocation to the priesthood; they are committed to it, and they find much satisfaction in their lives and ministries.

 Priests forgo their natural right to marry “for the sake of the Kingdom of God,” as Jesus taught His disciples (Mt 19:12).
 It is a gift from God which opens a man’s heart so that he can embrace all of God’s children in a very powerful way.
 Celibacy marks the priest as a man consecrated to the service of Christ and the Church.